Samuel Tenka

 STRUCTURE AND TERMS OF THE SENATE --- Each State shall be entitled 2 seats in the Senate.
 These seats shall be divided as evenly as may be into 3 classes, with one class elected, in November of each even year, to a term of 6 years that shall begin at noon on the 3rd day of the following January.

 No Senator shall serve more than 20 consecutive years.
-One might say that learning on the job is essential; but it is also important to make space for voters to learn by comparing different alternatives.
-No person shall serve as Senator without having attained 30 years of age, or while holding any Office under the United States.
+No person shall serve as Senator without having attained 30 years of age, or while holding any office under the United States.

-MANNER OF ELECTION --- Each State shall by Law determine the place within their State, and specify the aforementioned time and manner, of elections to the Senate and the House; but the Congress may by uniform Law make or alter such regulations.
+MANNER OF ELECTION --- Each State shall by law determine the places within their State, and specify the aforementioned time and manner, of elections to the Senate and the House; but the Congress may by uniform law make or alter such regulations.

 VACANCIES --- When vacancies happen in the representation of any State in the Senate or the House, the executive authority of the State shall issue writs of special election to fill such vacancies.
 The Legislature of any State may empower the executive thereof to make temporary appointments until by ordinary or special election the seat is filled.